ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 -s user
 // Set aside 5 CPUs for this program
 -C 1-4,17
-// Run 4 scheduler threads and pin the ASIO thread --ponythreads 4 --ponypinasio
+// Run 4 scheduler threads and pin the scheduler threads and the ASIO thread --ponythreads 4 --ponypin --ponypinasio
 ```

 ### Hyper-threading {#hyperthreading}